ustclug/documentations/docs/services/ftp.md

 1. SSL cert is required when running lugftp.
 2. `ssh-keygen -A` is required to be manually run when initializing.
 3. About directory permission:
+   1. It is strongly suggested to keep permission & owner metadata when backuping/restoring.
-   1. Public folder root: set owner to root:root, permission to dr-xr-xr-x
+   2. Public folder root: set owner to root:root, permission to dr-xr-xr-x
-   2. Subfolders: set owner to 1000:1000. `_h5ai` and `wp-content` needs to be set to a different owner (misconfigured?).
+   3. Subfolders: set owner to 1000:1000. `_h5ai` and `wp-content` needs to be set to a different owner (misconfigured?).
 And `Incoming` shall be set to drwxrwxr-x.
+4. Do not use Google DNS in host, as mobile network may drop the UDP packet to 8.8.8.8.
+A misconfigured DNS may lead to LDAP in container broken.